shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 mosquitto_sub -t rfid/controller/events
 ```

-1. ##### Tag arrivals in the first fitting room
+1. ##### Tag arrival in the first cold room
-    At this point, remove two tags from hiding and place them nearby one of the two antennae.
-When the tags
+    At this point, remove a tag from hiding and place it nearby one of the two antennae.
+When the tag is
-    are read initially, an arrival event will be generated on the rfid/controller/events topic for each tag.
+    read initially, an arrival event will be generated on the rfid/controller/events topic.
     Verify from the Web Admin
-    [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tags are now EXITING
+    [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tags are now in the
-    and the location is at the first antenna's alias (either FittingRoom1 or FittingRoom2).
+    EXITING state and the location is at the first antenna's alias (either Freezer or Refridgerator).
     Verify the receipt of the MQTT event message.
     ```json
     {